R4H-Workshop/R4H-Workshop.github.io/index.md

 </p>

 <p style="text-align: justify;">
 For its first edition, RfH workshop will be help in conjunction with the <a href="https://avi2024.dibris.unige.it/"><b>17th International Conference on Advanced Visual Interfaces</b></a> (AVI) as a half-day workshop.
-The workshop will last half-day and will take place the 3rd or 4th of June (TBD).
+The workshop will last half-day and will take place the 3rd of June.
 Join us in Arenzano (Genoa) to explore the intricate bond between humans and robots for thoughtful HRI advancements!
 </p>

 <p style="text-align: justify;">